Dimerization

+In chemistry, dimerization is the process of joining two identical or similar molecular entities by bonds.
+The resulting bonds can be either strong or weak.
+Many symmetrical chemical species are described as dimers, even when the monomer is unknown or highly unstable.

-The term homodimer is used when the two molecules are identical (e.g. A–A) and heterodimer when they are not (e.g. A–B).
+The term homodimer is used when the two subunits are identical (e.g. A–A) and heterodimer when they are not (e.g. A–B).
 The reverse of dimerization is often called dissociation.
-When two oppositely charged ions associate into dimers, they are referred to as Bjerrum pairs, after Niels Bjerrum.
+When two oppositely-charged ions associate into dimers, they are referred to as Bjerrum pairs, after Danish chemist Niels Bjerrum.

 Noncovalent dimers

 Anhydrous carboxylic acids form dimers by hydrogen bonding of the acidic hydrogen and the carbonyl oxygen.
 For example, acetic acid forms a dimer in the gas phase, where the monomer units are held together by hydrogen bonds.
-Under special conditions, most OH-containing molecules form dimers, e.g. the water dimer.
+Many OH-containing molecules form dimers, e.g. the water dimer.

+Dimers that form based on weak electrostatic interaction and/or van der Waals interactions have a short lifetime, but can be stabilized through special laboratory setups such as matrix-isolation.
+A prominent example is the carbon dioxide dimer, which is likely to be relevant to Venus atmosphere.

 Excimers and exciplexes are excited structures with a short lifetime.
 For example, noble gases do not form stable dimers, but they do form the excimers Ar2*, Kr2* and Xe2* under high pressure and electrical stimulation.